benjaminzwhite/reasoning-models/README.md

 - [CipherBank: Exploring the Boundary of LLM Reasoning Capabilities through Cryptography Challenges](https://arxiv.org/abs/2504.19093)
 - [DeepMath-Creative: A Benchmark for Evaluating Mathematical Creativity of Large Language Models](https://arxiv.org/abs/2505.08744) - nice area, more creative reasoning about mathematical problems and deduction
 - [R2MED: A Benchmark for Reasoning-Driven Medical Retrieval](https://arxiv.org/abs/2505.14558)
+- [UQ: Assessing Language Models on Unsolved Questions](https://arxiv.org/abs/2508.17580) - not completely reasoning-based but quite relevant and I like the idea; website is here [https://uq.stanford.edu/](https://uq.stanford.edu/)

 ---